bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/advanced.md

 ***
 ##Generation Parameters
 ### Generation Parameters; Introduction
 Congrats on making it this far (yes, I'm running out of ideas on how to begin sections).
 For most intents and purposes, you can simply setup your parameters once, never change them again and be happy.
-I consider "good" parameters to be:
+The following is parameters I consider to be stable and "good".
+Please keep in mind that I'll explore other parameters later, you may want to see them:
 - Sampler: DPM++ 2M Karras
 - Steps: 28
 - CLIP Skip: 2
-- CFG: 5
+- CFG: 4
-- Resolution: 832x1216 (or reverse)
+- Resolution: 832x1216 (or reverse), or 1024x1536 (if you're using a model based on Illustrious 1.0/1.1/2.0).
 And you kinda never have to change them, they are just good.
-But there are cases when you'd want to try something new.
+But there are cases when you'd want to try something new and models that just won't take this.

 For a much more detailed technical information on how samplers/schedulers works and how they're different, please check [11yu's Rentry on Tech for Diffusion Image Gens](https://rentry.co/11yu_diffusion-imagegen_tech).
 ***